dotnet/android-samples/GestureBuilder/README.md

 ---
 name: Xamarin.Android - GestureBuilder
-description: This is a port of Android SDK sample GestureBuilder which is a showcase for android.gesture API.
+description: "Port of Android SDK sample GestureBuilder which is a showcase for android.gesture API"
 page_type: sample
 languages:
 - csharp